thaibirding.com by Nick Upton

 Facilities

 For a long time now birders have stayed at Malee's Nature Lovers Bungalows a few kilometres beyond Chiang Dao cave.
-Malee's set-up is very quaint, with some excellent views of the mountains; indeed, many people have been content to spend a day birding in the garden, with some excellent species having been recorded.
+Malee's set-up is quaint, with some excellent views of the mountains; indeed, many people have been content to spend a day birding from the garden, with some excellent species having been recorded.
+There are several quite simple bungalows to rent here, set in a very attractive garden, and it is probably the cheapest places in the area to stay which is also reflected in the quality.

-At Chiang Dao cave there are a number of restaurants that sell good food for low prices and touristy things like film for cameras, postcards and souvenirs.
+At Chiang Dao cave there are a number of restaurants that sell good food for low prices.

 Related Birding Videos